Proportion & Scale

 The sculptures on this website are made from polymer clay as a the base medium.
 Once the sculptures are cured they are finished using mixed media for the final effect.

 Fur Feather & Fiber

-Cruelty free wool roving, flock, plant fibers and naturally moulted feathers are adhered to the sculpture to re-create fur coats and feather plumage to a natural likeness.
-Eyes are made from semi precious polished stone and glass in colours that are a close match to real subject.
+Cruelty free wool roving, flock, plant fibers and naturally moulted feathers are adhered to the sculpture to re-create fur coats and feather plumage to a natural and realistic likeness.
+Eyes for the sculptures are made from semi precious polished stone or glass in colours that are a close match to real subject.

-Flocking is a traditional technique where fiber is cut to a sawdust - like consistency and sprinkled onto an adhesive surface.
-Where flocking is used, I build up the fiber particles gradually with a small brush instead of sprinkling the flocking directly onto the sculpture to control the finished effect.
+This is a traditional technique where fiber is cut into a sawdust - like consistency and sprinkled onto an adhesive surface.
+Where flocking is used, I prefer to build up the fiber particles gradually with a small brush instead of sprinkling the flocking directly onto the sculpture to control the finished effect.

 Ground fibers that are finer than flock are used for subtle finishes and in paint effects